 Daytrana Prescription for ADHD

-Daytrana is the commercial name for methylphenidate transdermal system.
-It is one of several medications that are marketed for the treatment of ADHD; however, unlike other drugs, it is taken transdermally.
-A transdermal patch is a medicated adhesive patch that looks much like a large band-aid that is placed on the skin to deliver a specific dose of medication.
-It is passed through the skin into the bloodstream.
-There are several advantages of using a transdermal delivery system over a traditional method.
-The patch provides a controlled release of the medication into the patient over time, usually through either a porous membrane or through body heat that melts the medication embedded in the adhesive.
-In some ADHD patients, Daytrana is prescribed as a second-line treatment when traditional oral forms are not well-tolerated or when patients have difficulty with complying.
+Daytrana is the commercial name for the methylphenidate transdermal system.
+It is one of several medications marketed for the treatment of ADHD; however, it is taken transdermally, unlike other drugs.
+A transdermal patch is a medicated adhesive patch that looks much like a large band-aid placed on the skin to deliver a specific dose of medication.

 Daytrana is the long-acting formulation of methylphenidate, a central nervous system (CNS) stimulant.
 It works in the CNS to selectively inhibit the presynaptic reuptake of dopamine and norepinephrine.
-In clinical trials, this medication was shown to be very effective in otherwise healthy adults.
+In clinical trials, this medication was very effective in otherwise healthy adults.

 Like other Methylphenidate prescriptions, Daytrana is usually well-tolerated but can have some adverse effects such as:

 - Dry mouth or eyes

 - Blurred vision

 These symptoms typically subside over time, but should any severe conditions occur, speak with your doctor.
 Signs of an allergic reaction such as swelling of the face, tongue, or throat are an emergency.
 Therefore, you should immediately seek medical attention if you experience allergic symptoms.